 The Model 3 may alert the user to service the brakes as it can detect excessive brake pedal travel when the bleeders are open.
 This alarm should auto-clear after driving some distance after bleeding.
 To avoid this alarm from coming on, bleed the brakes with the car off.

-Once the brakes are bled, press the brake pedal firmly and have someone inspect all fittings for sweating or leaks to confirm the brakes are functioning correctly before driving the car.
+Once the brakes are bled, press the brake pedal firmly and hold it for 2 minutes.
+Have someone inspect all fittings for sweating or leaks to confirm the brakes are functioning correctly before driving the car.
 Make sure to clean any brake fluid off the rotors, and torque the wheels properly.